Ready to see Nutshell in action?

 Typography plays a strategic role in captivating audiences and building brand recognition.
 When a brand or entity consistently uses the same typeface, users will begin to associate the brand and typeface together, creating familiarity and quicker recognition.

-Good typography serves to enhance the user experience.
-Typeface experts are able to select typefaces and typographical elements that subconsciously align with a company’s tone, style, and voice, while also remaining aesthetically pleasing and legible.
-Your fonts, and the style in which you use them, become your brand.
+Good typography enhances the user experience.
+Typeface experts can select typefaces and typographical elements that subconsciously align with a company’s tone, style, and voice while remaining aesthetically pleasing and legible.
+Your fonts and the style in which you use them become your brand.

 As an easy example, simple messages might be written with minimalistic fonts in shorter paragraphs, and official-sounding messaging might feature long explanatory paragraphs with a formal font.